OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

-Note that the Open Tree Taxonomy is *not* supposed to be 1) a reference for nomenclature (we can link to other sources for that); 2) a well-formed or complete taxonomic hypothesis; or 3) a place to deposit curated taxonomic information.
+Note that the Open Tree Taxonomy is *not* supposed to be 1) a reference for nomenclature (we can link to other sources for that); 2) a well-formed or complete taxonomic hypothesis; [MTH: need some clarification on point 2, as it sounds like a contradiction of requirements 2 and 3 above] or 3) a place to deposit curated taxonomic information.